Can Little Craft Cannabis Survive the Push From These Corporate Grow-ops

 Like craft beers, the cannabis industry produces craft cannabis.
 Craft cannabis comes as gorgeous buds meticulously shaped by mindful trimmers and given a full month or more to cure.
 They smell amazing, burn cleanly, and generate flavor bouquets unmatched by the large-scale stuff grown in a rushed manner.

-As cooks say, you can tell when a dish was prepared with love.
-The same goes for weed: craft cannabis is cultivated, harvested, and trimmed with love.
-But, little operations are being threatened by commercial grows with their intense production volume and incredible capital access.
+As cooks say, you can tell when someone prepares a dish with love.
+The same is true for cannabis.
+Growers cultivate, harvest, and trim craft cannabis with love.
+But, big commercial grows threaten little operations with their intense production volume and incredible capital access.

 It’s All About the Numbers

 Cannabis is one of the oldest – if not the oldest – cash crops in human history.
 Today, the legal industry is worth $9 billion.
-In the next few years, it’s projected to hit $50 billion.
+In the next few years, it will likely hit $50 billion.

 The only way to meet a $50 billion demand is to grow large-scale, likely through monocropping.
 This means giant warehouses or farm fields with rows and rows of cannabis.
 The plants are identified by tag numbers.
 They receive no love and are nurtured only by automated machines and the occasional human hand.